The IPH Mission

 IPH is for the intellectually ambitious.
 Students apply for admission to the major by submitting a portfolio during their sophomore year.
 While in pursuit of the major, students are evaluated through a Junior Comprehensive Exam, a language exam, and a senior honors thesis.
 Most of our majors achieve college honors through the successful completion of the above.

-IPH is founded on the Text & Tradition core program and on the humanities-themed FOCUS programs in which students engage with a flexible canon of important books in European and American, ancient and modern intellectual traditions.
+IPH is founded on the Text & Traditions core program and on the humanities-themed Ampersand programs in which students engage with a flexible canon of important books in European and American, ancient and modern intellectual traditions.

 IPH is more than a major – it is a sustained group project involving faculty and students.
 It aims to establish a small intellectual community comprised of students and faculty who regularly engage each other (and each other’s ideas) both in and out of the classroom.